viiiprock/You-Dont-Know-JS/this & object prototypes/ch4.md

 ### JavaScript "Classes"

 Where does JavaScript fall in this regard?
-JS has had _some_ class-like syntactic elements (like `new` and `instanceof`) for quite awhile, and more recently in ES6, some additions, like the `class` keyword (see Appendix A).
+JS has had _vài_ nhân tố cú pháp giống class (like `new` and `instanceof`) for quite awhile, and more recently in ES6, some additions, like the `class` keyword (see Appendix A).

-But does that mean JavaScript actually _has_ classes?
-Plain and simple: **No.**
+Nhưng điều đó có thực sự nghĩa là JavaScript _có_ classes? Đơn giản như cái phản: **Không.**

 Since classes are a design pattern, you _can_, with quite a bit of effort (as we'll see throughout the rest of this chapter), implement approximations for much of classical class functionality.
-JS tries to satisfy the extremely pervasive _desire_ to design with classes by providing seemingly class-like syntax.
+JS cố gắng thỏa mãn ham muốn cực kỳ phổ biến với class để cung cấp những cú pháp na ná như cú pháp class.

 While we may have a syntax that looks like classes, it's as if JavaScript mechanics are fighting against you using the _class design pattern_, because behind the curtain, the mechanisms that you build on are operating quite differently.
 Syntactic sugar and (extremely widely used) JS "Class" libraries go a long way toward hiding this reality from you, but sooner or later you will face the fact that the _classes_ you have in other languages are not like the "classes" you're faking in JS.

-What this boils down to is that classes are an optional pattern in software design, and you have the choice to use them in JavaScript or not.
+Điều này dẫn đến to is that classes are an optional pattern in software design, and you have the choice to use them in JavaScript or not.
 Since many developers have a strong affinity to class oriented software design, we'll spend the rest of this chapter exploring what it takes to maintain the illusion of classes with what JS provides, and the pain points we experience.

 ## Class Mechanics